Triton (moon): Cantaloupe terrain

 Triton's western hemisphere consists of a strange series of fissures and depressions known as "cantaloupe terrain" because it resembles the skin of a cantaloupe melon.
 Although it has few craters, it is thought that this is the oldest terrain on Triton.
 It probably covers much of Triton's western half.

-Cantaloupe terrain, which is mostly dirty water ice, is only known to exist on Triton.
+Cantaloupe terrain, which is mostly dirty water ice, is known to exist only on Triton.
 It contains depressions 30–40 km in diameter.
 The depressions (cavi) are probably not impact craters because they are all of the similar size and have smooth curves.
 The leading hypothesis for their formation is diapirism, the rising of "lumps" of less dense material through a stratum of denser material.
 Alternative hypotheses include formation by collapses, or by flooding caused by cryovolcanism.

 Impact craters

 Due to constant erasure and modification by ongoing geological activity, impact craters on Triton's surface are relatively rare.
-A census of Triton's craters imaged by Voyager 2 found only 179 that were incontestable of impact origin, compared with 835 observed for Uranus's moon Miranda, which has only three percent of Triton's surface area.
+A census of Triton's craters imaged by Voyager 2 found only 179 that were incontestably of impact origin, compared with 835 observed for Uranus's moon Miranda, which has only three percent of Triton's surface area.
 The largest crater observed on Triton thought to have been created by an impact is a 27 km feature called Mazomba.
 Although larger craters have been observed, they are generally thought to be volcanic.

 The few impact craters on Triton are almost all concentrated in the leading hemisphere—that facing the direction of the orbital motion—with the majority concentrated around the equator between 30° and 70° longitude, resulting from material swept up from orbit around Neptune.
 Because it orbits with one side permanently facing the planet, astronomers expect that Triton should have fewer impacts on its trailing hemisphere, due to impacts on the leading hemisphere being more frequent and more violent.
 Voyager 2 imaged only 40% of Triton's surface, so this remains uncertain.
 However, the observed cratering asymmetry exceeds what can be explained based on the impactor populations, and implies a younger surface age for the crater-free regions (≤ 6 million years old) than for the cratered regions (≤ 50 million years old).